onqtam/headjack/docs/why/11_COLLECTIVE_INTELLIGENCE.md

 # SECTION: Biases & Evolutionary Psychology
 ██████████████████████████████████████████████████████████████████

+> "The brain has hundreds of bugs, which we call [cognitive biases](https://en.wikipedia.org/wiki/List_of_cognitive_biases).
+But you can classify them as a bunch of fun little bugs and one monster: confirmation bias.
+It’s the tendency to quickly adopt new information that supports your beliefs and to quickly discount the new information that undermines them.
+This is among the biggest hindrances to human development, since it’s so hard to correct people’s erroneous beliefs, and so our society carries them forward for ages." - [How to Change Beliefs, by Tomas Pueyo](https://unchartedterritories.tomaspueyo.com/p/how-to-change-beliefs#:~:text=The%20brain%20has,forward%20for%20ages.)

+> "Knowing yourself is the beginning of all wisdom." - [Aristotle](https://www.goodreads.com/quotes/3102-knowing-yourself-is-the-beginning-of-all-wisdom)

 > "There is no scientific study more vital to man than the study of his own brain.
 Our entire view of the universe depends on it." - [Francis Crick](https://www.goodreads.com/quotes/148594-there-is-no-scientific-study-more-vital-to-man-than)